xy-gao/vggt-blender/README.md

 Input an image folder which contains single or multiple images, then you will get point could geometry nodes with material.

 This blender addon is based on [vggt](https://github.com/facebookresearch/vggt).
+Be careful that vggt is under non-commercial license.

 ## Usage
 1. Download vggt model from operation panel.